lyz-code/blue-book/docs/life_planning.md

 - Clean your inbox: If it's feasible in a short period of time refile each item until it's empty otherwise quickly overview it to see if there is any thing that needs to be addressed this month.
 - Clean your todo: Review each todo element by deciding if they should still be in the todo.
 If they do and they belong to a month objective, add it.
 If they don't need to be in the todo, refile it.
+- Clean your agenda and get an feeling of the busyness of the month:
+  - Open the orgmode month view agenda and clean it
+  - Read the rest of your calendars
 ## Decide the month objectives

 Create the month objectives in your roadmap file after addressing each element of: